cloudmesh-ansible/cloudmesh.mesos/README.rst

 #### STEP 8: On a seperate terminal - Run framework

     ./scripts/run-framework.sh

+#### STEP 9: Fetch output after execution completes (This can be seen on the UI: 'http://<MasterIP>:5050')

+MasterIP is the second ip in the list given by 'cm cluster nodes'

+    Fetching the output: ./scripts/fetch-output.sh

 We have also created a script to delete all the existing clusters